 It’s no secret your schedule can become hectic and your task list can pile, especially depending on the time of year.
 When you have little time and too many tasks on your plate, your creativity can decrease and your stress can rise.
 Add in shooting in the same locations over and over, and any photographer can fall into a creative funk.
 How can you always keep yourself motivated and creative to shoot images your clients will love?

-In our Online Training: 5 Secrets to Staying Inspired as a Wedding Photographer, master photographer and educator, Scott Robert Lim, shared his personal techniques that keep him inspired during every point of his career.
+Master photographer and educator Scott Robert Lim, shares 5 personal techniques – his Secrets to Staying Inspired as a Wedding Photographer during every point of his career.
 Here are the top 5 tips you can take today and apply tomorrow.

 1. Keep Growing